 Beyond the school papers themselves, I also include a 5×7 school photo in each grade folder.
 I attach them to the front of the folder itself.
 I wanted to include some key information about each child in the corresponding grade so I put together some simple questionnaires that the kids could fill out.

-You can download the questionnaires using the link below.
 Have kids fill them out at the beginning or end of each school year with information about their teacher, age, friends, etc. and they can illustrate them with a quick picture.
 Slip the questionnaire into the grade folder or glue it inside the front.

 I also printed out a label with the kids name on it for the front of each of their boxes.
 I created some simple artwork, printed them on Avery shipping labels and then attached them to the front of each file box.
 You can download blank file box labels using the links below.
 The “school memories” graphics are on them, you just need to add your child’s name.